Skip to main content

 "Model %s denied by policy, falling back to %s: %s",

-preferred_model, fallback_model, e.message,
+preferred_model, fallback_model, e.decision.reason,

 )